crackspace770/WeatherApp/README.md

 ## Weather App
-This is a  weather App to display the current weather based on your current location based on latitude and longitude
+This is a  weather App to display the current weather based on your current location based on latitude and longitude.

+In case on next application startup or in no internet case saved data is showed first fetched.

 APK : [APK](https://drive.google.com/file/d/1mrQaR9eqpQge0WETMQ-JN-hmMhQp1vXw/view?usp=sharing)